 - The policy must identify the go-to person for specific information regarding a particular issue.

 5. Outline the procedures for the policies of your business.

-- The procedures must be current and demonstrate a step-by-step outline of activities that will affect the business now or in the future.
+- The procedures must be current and show a step-by-step outline of activities that will affect the business now.

-- The steps must be in a sequence to be followed each time by the user to obtain the same desired results.
+- The steps must be in a sequence the user follows to get the same desired results.

-- The steps will give an endpoint to allow the user to know when the results can be expected.
+- The steps will give an endpoint to allow the user to know when to expect the results.

 - The policies will outline the department responsible for handling which functions.

 - A glossary ensures a consistent use of terminology to avoid confusion